gaehlerm/SoftwareEngineering/README.md

 The business objects and required data can be well represented in class diagrams. //example

 ### Prioritization of Requirements

-You start with the most important tickets as you will never implement all of them.
-The requirements are therefore prioritized (in consultation with the stakeholders).
-It is not surprising that every stakeholder wants to see "his" requirement at the top!
-In order to objectify this conflict, there are prioritization models such as WSJF (Weighted Shortest Job First).
-This optimizes the economic benefit by comparing the costs of delay and implementation effort.
-The difficulty, of course, is to estimate these costs.
+You should begin with the most crucial tickets since it is unlikely that you will be able to implement all of them.
+The requirements should be prioritized (in consultation with the stakeholders).
+It is common for each stakeholder to want to see "their" requirement at the top of the list.
+To address this conflict objectively, there are prioritization models like WSJF (Weighted Shortest Job First).
+This model optimizes economic benefits by comparing the costs of delay and implementation effort.
+The challenge lies in accurately estimating these costs.

 ### Review of Requirements

-It is much easier and cheaper to fix a bug in the requirements phase than later in the testing phase or even in production.
-Therefore, it makes sense to review the requirements before they are implemented.
-Typical errors are incorrect, incomplete, contradictory, or unrealistic requirements.
+It is much easier and more cost-effective to fix a bug in the requirements phase than in the testing phase or during production.
+Hence, it is advisable to scrutinize the requirements before their implementation.
+Common errors include inaccurate, incomplete, conflicting, or unrealistic requirements.

 It is very important to involve the right stakeholders in the review.
-Error search and error correction should be separated, the yield is then higher.
-In a rapidly changing environment, it makes sense to repeat the review periodically.
+Error search and error correction should be separated to increase efficiency.
+In a rapidly changing environment, it is advisable to conduct periodic reviews.
 Are we still up to date?

-A simple and effectife review method is the review.
-A moderator invites stakeholders as reviewers, goes through the requirements with them and creates a list of findings with weighting.
-Based on the findings, the requirements are then to be corrected accordingly.
+A simple and effective review method is the review.
+A moderator invites stakeholders as reviewers, goes through the requirements with them, and creates a list of findings with weighting.
+Based on the findings, the requirements are then corrected accordingly.

-The reviewed and accepted requirements form the so-called baseline for development.
+The reviewed and accepted requirements form the baseline for development.

 ### Administration of Requirements

 In a small project, the requirements can easily be managed in a text document.
-Nevertheless, it is worthwhile to give each requirement a unique ID as a reference.
-The ID can also be used to document the code.
+Nevertheless, it is beneficial to assign a unique ID to each requirement for reference purposes.
+This ID can also be utilized for documenting the code.

 Requirements have other attributes in addition to ID and description.
-The most important are:
+The most important ones include:

-- Source of the requirement.
-This is important for queries.
+- Source of the requirement: This is important for queries.

 - Priority of the requirements

 - Status of the requirement.
-Is it implemented, tested, accepted?
+Has it been implemented, tested, andaccepted?

-- Verification tests.
-These are used to check whether the requirement is implemented correctly.
+- Verification tests are used to check whether the requirement is implemented correctly.

 It is also important to manage changes systematically.
-If a requirement is changed during the project, I document exactly what was changed when.
-The changed requirement must again go through the review and be accepted.
-Then the question arises, where in the already implemented software the change has an impact.
+If a requirement changes during the project, I document precisely what was changed and when.
+The altered requirement must undergo review again and be accepted.
+Subsequently, the question arises as to where in the already implemented software the change will have an impact.

-In security relevant systems, traceability is a must.
-So the traceability from the acceptance test back to the source of the requirement.
+In security-relevant systems, traceability is a must.
+This includes tracing back from the acceptance test to the source of the requirement.

 ### Tools for Requirements Management

 A common tool is Atlassian Jira.
 With this tool, requirements and test cases can be managed and assigned to developers for implementation.
-Also, detected errors (bugs, defects) can be recorded and prioritized in Jira.
+Additionally, detected errors (bugs, defects) can be recorded and prioritized in Jira.

 # 47. Planning